TheR3dC0rner/website/content/infrastructure/gitea2/index.md

 ![](<images/Pasted image 20250724221728.png>)

-We can add the flux key the Same way
+We can add the flux key the same way
 ![](<images/Pasted image 20250724221927.png>)

-Lets verify the our keys are working.
+Let's verify that our keys are working.

 You should be able to do something similar to this: